ankitS355/PM-Modi-bioGraphy/README.md

 # PM-Modi-bioGraphy
 In this website we have to show biography of P.M.
-Narendra modi ji
+Narendra modi ji </br>
+Author- Ankit Sharma